Georgkali/Virtual-wallet/README.md

 #  Virtual Wallet App

-## To run the project, do these steps:
+## To start the project, run following commands in cmd/terminal:

 ## Clone the repository:

-git clone git@github.com:Georgkali/Virtaul-wallet.git
+git clone git@github.com:Georgkali/Virtual-wallet.git

 ## Switch to the repo folder:

-cd Virtaul-wallet
+cd Virtual-wallet

 ## Install all the dependencies using composer:

-composer install
+composer update

 ## Copy the example env file and make the required configuration changes in the .env file: